Azure/iot-hub-device-update/azurepipelines/e2e_test/scenarios/testingtoolkit/README.md

 The goal of this project is to write testing helpers that ease the creation of tests for the DU Client.

 These are for testing.
 Not for running high level operations.
 If you're looking for easy to use Python extensions for Device Update for IotHub please look [here](https://github.com/Azure/azure-sdk-for-python).
-The Testing Toolkit was written in Python 3.10.2.
+The Testing Toolkit was written in Python 3.9.
 It is expected that any tests making use of the testing toolkit also uses that version.

 ## Dependencies

 ### Language Support

-This toolkit was explicitly written for Python 3.10.2.
-Newer versions might work but likely with differing results.
+This toolkit was explicitly written for Python 3.9.
+Other versions have not been tested.

 ### Azure SDK For Python azure-iot-deviceupdate